mateo-serrano-dev/evo-4x/README.md

 #Evo 4X:
 - Evo 4X is a minimalistic proof of concept, of tiny pixel art organisms that strive for surviving eating plankton or photosynthetize.
-- Built to learn procedural generation with cellular automata algorithms, struct management and objects IA.
+- Built as an learning proyect to explore procedural generation with cellular automata algorithms, struct management and objects IA.

 #Technology:
 - GameMaker v2024.13.1.193